-It is important not to ignore symptoms such as fever and diarrhea in your child.
-If these symptoms occur please seek medical advice to eliminate other reasons for the symptoms.
+It is important not to ignore symptoms such as fever and diarrhoea in your child.
+If these symptoms occur, please seek medical advice to eliminate other reasons for the symptoms.

 Your baby’s first tooth usually erupts at 6 – 9 months of age.
 A complete set of 20 teeth is usually present at 3 years of age.

 Tips To Relieve Discomfort Of Teething

 - Give your baby a teething ring or wet wash cloth to chew.
 Teething rings may be chilled in the refrigerator before use to help manage discomfort

 Thumb sucking is a natural reflex in babies.
 Most children will stop sucking their thumb, fingers or dummies between the age of two and four years.
 If children continue to suck their thumb after their permanent teeth have appeared, they risk developing crooked teeth and also speech defects may arise, especially with the “S” and “TH” sounds.

 Early Childhood Decay